open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

   - The default behavior (in the absence of one of these values) is to continue emitting whatever version of the old HTTP and networking conventions the instrumentation was emitting previously.
-- Need to maintain (security patching at a minimum) the existing major version for at least six months after it starts emitting both sets of conventions.
+- Need to maintain (security patching at a minimum) their existing major version for at least six months after it starts emitting both sets of conventions.
-- May drop the environment variable in the next major version and emit only the stable HTTP and networking conventions.
+- May drop the environment variable in their next major version and emit only the stable HTTP and networking conventions.

 ## Summary of changes